eric8979/NEWS-Analysis/README.md

-# NEWS Reader
+# NEWS Analyzer

-### NEWS Reader is a project analyzing NEWS thoroughly to help people to <ins>READ NEWS PROPERLY.</ins>
+### NEWS Analyzer is a project analyzing NEWS thoroughly to help people to <ins>READ NEWS PROPERLY.</ins>

-Today, we are surrounded by...
+phrase from the book

 ## What is the problem?